-Ms. Shapiro graduated from The Rhode Island School of Design in 2010, after which she created a successful and personally inspiring career as an artist's model.
-This career has led to a drawing philosophy which she is asked to teach at a variety of schools and universities, and the birth of her own body of work.
-Ms. Shapiro utilizes a fluidity of media, including video, performance, photography, and paper.
+I graduated from The Rhode Island School of Design in 2010, after which I created a successful and personally inspiring career as an artist's model.
+This career has led to a drawing philosophy which I am asked to teach at a variety of schools and universities, and the birth of my body of work.